- What Is Apple Cider Vinegar?

 Possible Risks of Apple Cider Vinegar

-Drinking undiluted apple cider vinegar can be harmful to various parts of the digestive system, as it contains acetic acid, which can burn through the oesophagus.
+Having said that, drinking undiluted apple cider vinegar can be harmful to various parts of the digestive system, as it contains acetic acid, which can burn through the oesophagus.
 Apple cider vinegar can also erode teeth if consumed raw, due to the same acidic properties.

-Tips For Pregnant Women
+Tips and Precautions for Pregnant Women

 - Moderate the dosage of consumption of ACV based on an in-depth discussion with your physician.